joelalcedo/codewithjoel_r/README.md

 # Tutorial Content
-You can find the code for each episode after the videos have been posted.
+You can find the code for each episode after the videos have been posted here: https://www.youtube.com/joelalcedo

 Tutorial 1: Data Wrangling